pyven-dr/fdf/README.md

 # FDF

-### his project is about representing a landscape as a 3D object in which all surfaces are outlined in lines.
+### This project is about representing a landscape as a 3D object in which all surfaces are outlined in lines.

 ## Screenshots